tensorflow/models/official/projects/waste_identification_ml/circularnet-docs/content/discover-cn/benefits-of-cn.md

-+++
-title = 'Benefits of CircularNet' date = 2024-07-30T17:02:23Z
-draft = true
-weight = 2
-+++
 The following table describes some of the benefits of using CircularNet as your automated tool for waste identification:

 <style>
   .color {